 Jobs & Opportunities @ KICP

-The KICP announces the 2014 Postdoctoral Research Fellowship opportunity.
-Scientists who have received, or will have received, a PhD in Physics, Astrophysics or related fields between May 2010 and September 2014 are invited to apply.
+The KICP announces the 2015 Postdoctoral Research Fellowship opportunity.
+Scientists who have received, or will have received, a PhD in Physics, Astrophysics or related fields between May 2011 and September 2015 are invited to apply.
 Successful applicants will be expected to conduct original research in experimental, observational, numerical or theoretical cosmology in an active interdisciplinary environment.
 Postdoctoral Scholars are appointed to renewable one-year terms, up to three years.
 Our positions carry a salary and benefits package comparable to other prize fellowships.
-Institute Fellows have the freedom to work on any of the efforts within the Institute.

 Research at the Kavli Institute for Cosmological Physics (KICP), based at the University of Chicago, is focused on interdisciplinary topics in cosmological physics: studying the inflationary era, characterizing dark energy, and identifying the constituents of the dark matter.
 Experimental studies of the CMB (polarization anisotropy and the Sunyaev-Zel'dovich effect); analysis of cosmological data including CMB data, large-scale structure survey data, and Type Ia supernova data; analysis of data from the Dark Energy Survey; gravitational lensing and gravitational wave studies; experimental particle astrophysics; direct detection of dark matter particles and numerous topics in theoretical cosmology constitute the current slate of activities.
 The KICP also has active visitors, symposia, and education/outreach programs.
 Information about the KICP can be found at the KICP website.